08 Oct 2018

 Annette has worked as a researcher, consultant, and practitioner on a variety of organized crime, environmental security and broader African security issues.

-Community Manager, Global Initiative Against Transnational Organized Crime
+Programme Manager, Global Initiative Against Transnational Organized Crime

 Professor of Sociology, Federal University of Sao Carlos; Researcher at the Center for Metropolitan Studies CEM